NVIDIA/DALI/docs/installation.rst

 .. code-block:: bash

-   pip install --extra-index-url https://developer.download.nvidia.com/compute/redist nvidia-dali-tf-plugin-cuda100
+   pip install --extra-index-url https://developer.download.nvidia.com/compute/redist --upgrade nvidia-dali-tf-plugin-cuda100

 * for CUDA 11.0:

 .. code-block:: bash

-   pip install --extra-index-url https://developer.download.nvidia.com/compute/redist nvidia-dali-tf-plugin-cuda110
+   pip install --extra-index-url https://developer.download.nvidia.com/compute/redist --upgrade nvidia-dali-tf-plugin-cuda110

 Installing this package will install ``nvidia-dali-cudaXXX`` and its dependencies, if they are not already installed.
 The package ``tensorflow-gpu`` must be installed before attempting to install ``nvidia-dali-tf-plugin-cudaXXX``.